 - Sales is responsible for establishing, retaining, and growing our commercial relationship with customers.

-- Customer Engineering (aka CE) is responsible for educating our users on how to use Sourcegraph, providing proactive technical expertise, and is overall accountable for our customers’ success, usage, and adoption of our products.
+- Customer Engineering (aka CE) is responsible for educating prospective dev users on how to use Sourcegraph and by providing proactive technical expertise.

 - Customer Support (aka CS) is responsible for satisfying support SLAs for customers pre-sales (1 hour) and post-sales (defined contractual SLAs) between – (2am PT–5pm PT) Monday–Friday (this will expand to 24/5 support as the team grows over the course of ).